Development assistance in Tonga

-The College has about 120 students aged from 17 into their 30s, and 18 staff.
+The College had about 120 students aged from 17 into their 30s, and 18 staff.

 Graduating from an accredited course significantly improves the students' employment opportunities.
-Gordon said that of the 52 students that graduated last year, 47 are now employed in what is a high youth unemployment country.
+Gordon said that of the 52 students that graduated that year, 47 were now employed in what was a high youth unemployment country.

 Gordon also used his expertise to initiate evening cookery classes and encourage a healthier diet.
-This is vitally important in a country like Tonga, currently facing serious health challenges.
-Non-communicable diseases including heart conditions, diabetes and obesity have been occurring there in epidemic proportions over the last 20 years.
-This has not only cut life expectancy, it also puts a significant burden on the country's health system.
+This was vitally important in a country like Tonga, facing serious health challenges.
+Non-communicable diseases including heart conditions, diabetes and obesity have been occurring there in epidemic proportions.
+This had not only cut life expectancy, it also put a significant burden on the country's health system.

 Gordon also helped students run the Pot Luck Training Restaurant where he helped to refine and implement hospitality efficiencies.

-Both Gordon and Sonia encourage anyone who wants an amazing chapter in their lives to join the program and help build the capacity of people in developing countries.
+Both Gordon and Sonia encouraged anyone who wanted an amazing chapter in their lives to join the program and help build the capacity of people in developing countries.

 Case study: Fiona Webster, Fisheries Statistics Officer, Department of Fisheries, Kingdom of Tonga

-In a bid for better management of local fishing stocks, Australian volunteer Fiona Webster has been placed on assignment with the Department of Fisheries, Tonga.
-Part of her role is to analyse data collected by fishing communities to build sustainable fishing practices.
+In a bid for better management of local fishing stocks, Australian volunteer Fiona Webster was placed on assignment with the Department of Fisheries, Tonga.
+Part of her role was to analyse data collected by fishing communities to build sustainable fishing practices.

-Fishing communities in Tonga are returning to traditional methods of management, whereby local villages have exclusive fishing rights to the nearby reefs and are responsible for the management of the area.
-The Tongan Government is formally re-introducing these locally managed areas in response to declining fish resources, concerns about food security, and environmental and economic stability.
+Fishing communities in Tonga were returning to traditional methods of management, whereby local villages had exclusive fishing rights to the nearby reefs and were responsible for the management of the area.
+The Tongan Government was formally re-introducing these locally managed areas in response to declining fish resources, concerns about food security, and environmental and economic stability.

-For five years, local fishing communities have gathered fish catch data.
-Until now, the staff at the Department of Fisheries lacked the skills and staff to analyse this data.
-Fiona's assignment is focussing on data analysis, and training staff in data management, analysis and interpretation.
+For five years, local fishing communities had gathered fish catch data, but staff at the Department of Fisheries lacked the skills and staff to analyse it.
+Fiona's assignment focused on data analysis, and trained staff in data management, analysis and interpretation.

-Fiona has been able to determine that community managed areas are currently still overfished.
-This has resulted in the Department of Fisheries seeking funding from international donors to reduce fishing pressure within the reef areas, by developing alternative livelihoods such offshore fishing and intensive agriculture.
+Fiona had been able to determine that community managed areas were still overfished.
+This had resulted in the Department of Fisheries seeking funding from international donors to reduce fishing pressure within the reef areas, by developing alternative livelihoods such offshore fishing and intensive agriculture.

-Fiona is also working with fishing villages sharing information from the data analysis and raising awareness of environmental sustainability.
-This has resulted in local communities having a greater understanding of the impact of their fishing activities and also encouraged them to continue collecting data.
+Fiona also worked with fishing villages sharing information from the data analysis and raising awareness of environmental sustainability.
+This resulted in local communities having a greater understanding of the impact of their fishing activities and also encouraged them to continue collecting data.